The Seaside (album): Seaside Treats

 Seaside Treats is a video and extended play (EP) consisting of three and four songs from The Seaside respectively.
 The video could be found in the very small number of "Seaside bags" sold at concerts which also contained the EP, the Cardiacs Book, a poster, a badge and a stick of Cardiacs seaside rock.
 The VHS, featuring alternative comedy sketches by the band, was released on 31 December 1984, and the 12-inch EP in 1985.
 A promo video for "A Little Man and a House" also appeared on the Jettisoundz compilation VHS Pirates of the Panasoniks.

 Track listing

+All tracks written and arranged by Tim Smith; lyrics of "To Go Off and Things" by Mark Cawthra.